chakra-ui/panda/website/pages/docs/utilities/layout.md

 ---
 title: Layout
-description: Panda provides style properties for styling layout of an element
+description: Styling the layout of an element
 ---

 # Layout